codeoverflow-org/nodecg-io-docs/docs/samples/sacn-sender.md

 5. Enter the needed options.

     The created instance should be automatically selected, if not select it in the upper left menu.
-Enter your universe in monaco (the texteditor on the right) in this format:
+Enter your universe in monaco (the text-editor on the right) in this format:

     **Universes**